 What Makes a Professional Tattoo Artist?

-- Step 2: Research Artists and Studios
+- Step 2: Research Tattoo Artists

-- Step 3: Carefully Review the Artist’s Portfolio
+- Step 3: Review the Artist’s Portfolio

 - Step 4: Schedule a Consultation

-Start by gathering reference images that capture the mood, subject matter, and artistic style you envision.
 Decide if you want a fully custom piece or a pre-drawn “flash” tattoo.
 This choice also influences your selection, as some artists focus on custom work while others have extensive flash collections.

 Compiling a list of 3-5 promising artists gives you a solid foundation for the next steps.
 This ensures you choose from a pool of well-vetted, reputable professionals.

-Step 3: Carefully Review the Artist’s Portfolio
+Review the Artist’s Portfolio

 Does the artist consistently produce high-quality tattoos?
 Look for clean lines, smooth shading, and solid, vibrant color saturation.
 If you want a black and grey piece, assess the quality of their gradients and contrast.

 Pay close attention to healed tattoos.
 Fresh tattoos might look great initially, but don’t always reflect how well the ink holds up.
 Healed work is a better indicator of an artist’s technique.
-Ensure their portfolio is filled with examples of the specific style you want.

-Step 4: Schedule a Consultation
+Schedule a Consultation

 Your health and safety are paramount, making this step non-negotiable.
 When you go for your consultation, take the opportunity to observe the tattoo studio’s environment.
 A professional studio prioritizes hygiene and adheres to strict safety protocols.